 Waiting for your fixed term to finish

 As a rule of thumb, it is a must for you to reassess your home loan every two to three years so that you can ensure that it’s still fulfilling your goals and providing you with a competitive rate.
-A qualified and professional mortgage broker will be able to compare your current home loan with other home loan products that are currently in the market, and check for their comparison rates and other loan features.
+A qualified and professional mortgage broker will be able to compare your current home loan with other home loan products that are currently in the market, and check for their mortgage refinancing comparison rates and other loan features.

 If you have locked in your loan over a fixed period, it would not be a good idea to refinance within the term.
 This is generally because most banks charge exit fees when you decide to switch to another lender while still being in a fixed period.
 The strategy here is to start looking for refinancing options only in the last few months before the fixed period expires.

 A slight increase in interest rate can make a significant change in your monthly repayment, by up to a few hundred dollars that can easily amount to thousands in yearly savings.